strategic-agenda/robert-php-dev-test/README.md

 * Briefly describe how you would implement version control for translations.

 ## Task 2: PHP Coding Challenge
 Implement a basic PHP class for managing translation units.
 The class should have the following functionalities:

 * Add a new translation unit.
 * Retrieve a translation unit by ID.
 * Update a translation unit and keep history.
-* Delete a translation unit.

 Please provide a simple usage example demonstrating these functionalities.

 ## Task 3: API Design
 Design a simple RESTful API for the CAT tool.
 The API should allow users to perform CRUD operations on translation units.
 Include endpoints for listing all units, retrieving a specific unit, updating a unit, and deleting a unit.

+## Task 4: ReactJS Task
+Develop a basic ReactJS component to interact with the API designed in Task 3.
+The React component should:

+* Display a list of translation units (i.e. 10).
+* Allow users to add translations.
+* Allow users to edit translations.

-## Task 4: Testing
+## Task 5: Testing (optional)
 Write unit tests for the PHP class you implemented in Task 2.
 Use a testing framework of your choice.

 ## Evaluation Criteria:
-Design and Architecture (40 points):
+Design and Architecture (30 points):
 * Well-structured architecture considering multilingual content and design patterns.
 * Logical and efficient database schema.
 * Clear explanation of version control implementation.